AlecRobinGould/Pressure-sensor-GUI-app/ReadMe.md

+# Release instructions

+ - Ensure main.exe is in a folder along with the lookup table and settings file.
-If not already, install Arduino application.
+ - If not already, install Arduino application.
 Launch the application with the test hardware connected - this will install the required drivers.

 Some screenshots:
 <img width="1188" height="714" alt="Start test screenshot" src="https://github.com/user-attachments/assets/a045c693-7df8-4426-af0b-07572e19c6c3" />